Chile at the 1928 Summer Olympics

-Chile at the 1928 Summer Olympics in Amsterdam, Netherlands was the nation's fifth appearance out of eight editions of the Summer Olympic Games.
+Chile competed at the 1928 Summer Olympics in Amsterdam, Netherlands, the nation's fifth appearance out of eight editions of the Summer Olympic Games.
 The all-male national team of 38 athletes competed in 22 events in 6 sports.
 This edition marked Chile's first Olympic medal in the silver category.

 Medalists

 Athletics

 8 athletes, all men, represented Chile in 1928.
 It was the nation's 5th appearance in the sport, in which Chile had competed each time the nation appeared at the Games.
 Chile won its first Olympic medal—in any sport—when Manuel Plaza took silver in the men's marathon.